Azathoth: Fiction

-As in contempt he struck his Master’s head.
+As in contempt he struck his Master's head.

 The realm in Fungi from Yuggoth is described as the chaos that is beyond dimensioned space, time, matter, form, and place.
 The "daemon" that claims to be Azathoth's messenger is identified by later authors as Nyarlathotep, another of Lovecraft's deities.

-In a 1930 letter, Lovecraft describes Azathoth as "the mindless Lord of Nighted Chaos who is the father of all other horrors & is coeval with the Ultimate Abyss itself".
-(Note: The Ultimate Abyss is stated in "Through the Gates of the Silver Key" to be where the archetypes reside, the true and unimaginable forms of the Outer Gods, who are "formless, ineffable, and guessed at only by rare dreamers on the low-dimensioned worlds", though as facets of the Supreme Archetype.
-Further lies the Ultimate Gate itself, which "leads fearsomely and perilously to the Last Void which is outside all earths, all universes, and all matter".
-Further noted is that "the entities outside the Gates command all angles, and view the myriad parts of the cosmos in terms of fragmentary, change-involving perspective, or of the changeless totality beyond perspective, in accordance with their will".)
 Fritz Leiber describes Azathoth as the only Lovecraftian entity that is unarguably a deity instead of a powerful alien.
 Leiber says he is the "perfect personification of the purposeless, mindless, cruelly indifferent cosmos of materialistic belief".

 Lovecraft referred to Azathoth again in "The Whisperer in Darkness" (1931), where the narrator relates that he "started with loathing when told of the monstrous nuclear chaos beyond angled space which the Necronomicon had mercifully cloaked under the name of Azathoth".
 Here "nuclear" most likely refers to Azathoth's central location at the nucleus of the cosmos and not to nuclear energy, which did not truly come of age until after Lovecraft's death.